-VIX, stock-market fear gauge, rockets to financial crisis 2008 levels
+VIX rockets to 2008 financial crisis levels

-The VIX rockets as oil war rages between Russia and Saudi Arabia
+The VIX rockets as oil price war rages between Russia and Saudi Arabia

 The CBOE Volatility Index, often referred to as the stock market’s fear gauge, soared Monday as an oil price war between Saudi Arabia and Russia fueled investor concerns about the global economy already on edge over the spreading of new cases of the coronavirus.